MilanKacar/milankacar.github.io/_posts/2024-11-30-blog92_valid-arrangement-of-pairs.md

 ---

-### 🏁 **Conclusion**
-This enhanced example demonstrates how Hierholzer’s algorithm systematically builds the Eulerian path in complex cases.
-It highlights the flexibility of the solution to handle disconnected components, balanced graphs, and diverse scenarios efficiently.

----

 ## 📈 **Conclusion**
 This problem beautifully merges graph theory 🎓 with algorithmic problem-solving!
 By recognizing the structure as a graph and leveraging Eulerian paths, we solve the problem efficiently 🚀.
 Eulerian path problems like this are highly applicable in network routing 🌐, DNA sequencing 🧬, and more.
 Keep practicing and unravel the power of graph theory! 🌟